Clemapfel/mousetrap/docs/04_widgets.md

 \image html box_start_center_end.png

-Between any two children is an optional space, which we can specify using `Box::set_spacing`.
-This spacing is unrelated to the margins of its child widgets and will be applied between any two consecutive children, but not before the very first and after the very last child.
+Between any two children, an optional space will be inserted once we set `Box::set_spacing`.
+By default, this spacing is `0`.

+---

 ## CenterBox

-\a{CenterBox} is a container that has exactly three children, situated around a centered child. `CenterBox` prioritizes keeping the designated center child centered at all costs, making it a better choice for a layout where symmetry is desired.
+\a{CenterBox} is a container that has exactly three children. `CenterBox` prioritizes keeping the designated center child centered at all costs, making it a good choice when symmetry is desired.

-We use `CenterBox::set_start_child`, `CenterBox::set_center_child`, and `CenterBox::set_end_child` to choose the corresponding child widget.
+We use `CenterBox::set_start_child`, `CenterBox::set_center_child`, and `CenterBox::set_end_child` to specify the corresponding child widget.

 ```cpp
 auto center_box = CenterBox(Orientation::HORIZONTAL);